Ghazalmir/Glitch-Garden/README.md

 ## 🕹 Making Levels
 Tutorial under construction 🛠

+## 📝 Project Takeaways
+- Using 2D Animation (sprite sheet and bone-based) with animators, states, events, and motion clips.
+- Mobile-first game design.
+- Responsive sizing.
+- Using Unity Remote.
+- Working with Unity's build settings.

 ## 🔒 License
 The source code for the Glitch Garden is licensed under the MIT license, which can be found [here](https://github.com/Ghazalmir/Glitch-Garden/blob/main/LICENSE).